Both brands and shoppers are loving the wave of AR/VR as part of the shopping experience.

 Shoppers can switch outfits using voice commands, share their photos with friends, and buy products directly on Snapchat.

-2. Nike’s In-store Experience with AR Nike uses augmented reality and virtual reality in their physical stores.
+Nike uses augmented reality and virtual reality in their physical stores.

-Shoppers can scan the QR codes situated around the shop with their smartphone’s camera to see the product details .
+Shoppers can scan the QR codes situated around the shop with their smartphone’s camera to see the product details.

 Nike added a digital layer to the physical shopping experience at the brand’s New York City store on Fifth Avenue through a collaboration with Roblox.

-3. Toms - Combine Philanthropy and VR Toms specializes in one-to-one marketing.
+3. Toms - Combine Philanthropy and VR

 When you buy a product from Toms, the brand donates to people in need.

-Toms used virtual reality to implement their philanthropy campaign .
+Toms used virtual reality to implement their philanthropy campaign.

 The Los Angeles-based brand lets shoppers tag along on one of its giving trips to Peru through a virtual reality headset.